-Potential Amendments to the Diesel Engine Off-Road Emission Standards: Tier 5 Criteria Pollutants and CO2 Standards
+Potential Amendments to the Off-Road New Diesel Engine Emission Standards: Tier 5 Criteria Pollutants and CO2 Standards

 CARB staff is starting work on potential amendments to the off-road diesel engine standards, in what we are calling the Tier 5 rulemaking.
 The Tier 5 rulemaking aims to reduce oxides of nitrogen (NOx) and particulate matter (PM) emissions from new, off‑road compression-ignition (CI) engines compared to what is allowed by today’s Tier 4 final emission standards.
 It will likely include more stringent exhaust standards for all power categories, including those that do not currently utilize exhaust aftertreatment such as diesel particulate filters (DPFs) and selective catalytic reduction.
 As of model year 2020, more than half of all new off-road CI engine families continue to be certified in California to the Tier 4 final emission standards without DPFs.